 Transplant Systems there is a lot of experience, local knowledge and understanding of how the tray filler, the tray and the soil all work

 together to produce the result the customer is looking for.
 We also listen to our customers experience as often they know what dose

 not work.
 Tray fillers have a number of features to allow fine-tuning depending on the soil mix.

 The RN 12 has a variable speed on the conveyor belt with a built in vibrator, compaction devices and brush on the conveyor belt.
 This means the tray can move at the right speed for the soil delivery, and the soil condition.
 By adjusting the controls the firmness of the filling can be changed according to the need of the crop.

 The tray filler is designed to start and stop automatically as required by down stream machines, and internally the tray filler has a number of sensors so that it can control the amount of soil delivered to the tray or stop the belt if the trays stop coming from the tray dispenser.

 This transplanting line is designed to work at the speed people can transplant.
 No matter if its one person or in this case 6 people, the tray delivery is automatically controlled.
 Trays travel from the tray filler up an inclined belt and stop at the sensor, so that trays are always available for transplanting into.
 If a tray is taken from the top belt, another tray is automatically delivered.
 Using this system minimises the carrying and moving trays around, as the trays are always delivered by conveyor, and the freshly transplanted trays taken away.

 On this transplanting line we added a small watering unit.
-Its very simple, it just puts a shower of water over the tray, as the tray passes under, but its also very complex, as the water is turned on an off automatically minimising wastage, and the flow of water and speed tray travel can be adjusted according to the amount of water required.
+Its very simple, it just puts a shower of water over the tray, as the tray passes under, but it's also very complex, as the water is turned on and off automatically minimising wastage, and the flow of water and speed of the tray travel can be adjusted according to the amount of water required.